Skip to content

 If your firm handles federal tax returns, you are legally required to maintain a Written Information Security Plan (WISP).
 Under IRS Publication 4557 and the Federal Trade Commission (FTC) Safeguards Rule (16 C.F.R.
 Part 314), any tax preparer or accounting professional who receives, maintains, processes, or transmits taxpayer information must document exactly how they protect it—in writing, with specifics.

 Yet thousands of CPA firms still operate without a current, implemented WISP.
 This creates a gap that attackers actively exploit.
 A single compromised preparer account gives criminals access to dozens or hundreds of client tax files, enabling large-scale refund fraud.
-The consequences for your firm extend well beyond a breach: IRS sanctions, FTC enforcement actions, EFIN suspension, and civil liability all become live risks the moment you process client data without a documented security program.
+The consequences extend well beyond a breach: IRS sanctions, FTC enforcement actions, EFIN suspension, and civil liability all become live risks the moment you process client data without a documented security program.

 If you want to start from a pre-built document, our free 2026 WISP template for tax professionals is ready to customize.
 For a plain-language explanation of what the IRS expects, see the IRS WISP requirements overview before working through this checklist.